 Generally, to be eligible for the tax offset:

-You may be eligible to pay up to 85% of your before-tax contributions into your partner’s super instead of yours.
+You may be eligible to pay up to 85% of your before-tax contributions into your partner’s super fund account instead of yours.

 Why share super with your partner?